Understanding a compound’s properties is key to developing a successful drug

 We support all standard DMPK assays used to profile compound candidates from hit identification to IND filings, and generate tailored assays that meet your project needs.
 Our experienced scientists create innovative solutions to identify xenobiotic and endogenous metabolites from biological samples, and identify biomarkers using targeted or untargeted analysis.

-We have big Pharma expertise in qualitative and quantitative analyses of small molecules, peptides and proteins in biological fluids and tissues.
+We have world-class expertise in qualitative and quantitative analyses of small molecules, peptides and proteins in biological fluids and tissues.
 Our operations are supported by integrated and automated sample processing and analysis platforms.
 This minimizes human error and provides highly reproducible and accurate data to help meet the tight timelines required in drug discovery.

 Our skilled principal scientists provide ongoing scientific support, explain results, identify solutions to challenges, and suggest how to move forward.
 They can also support the development of novel analytical methods for project-specific purposes.